rohanb10/snoozz-tab-snoozing/docs/PRIVACY.md

 # Privacy

-No data is collected, aggregated or analysed in any way.
+Snoozz has never collected, aggregated or analysed your data in any way.
 Not even diagnostic or crash data.

-All your tab and window data stays on your machine without any network communication.
+All your tab and window data stays on your device without any network communication.
 It is not uploaded anywhere.

 This extension is designed to work completely offline.
-There is no 3rd party or remote code being executed.
+Can't steal data if you're not connected to the internet.

 ## Extension Permissions